-The special purpose financial statements were compiled exclusively for the benefit of the trustees who are responsible for the reliability, accuracy and completeness of the information used to compile them.
-Accordingly, these special purpose financial statements may not be suitable for other purposes.
-We do not accept responsibility for the contents of the special purpose financial statements.
+The general purpose financial statements were compiled for the benefit of the directors of the trustee company who are responsible for the reliability, accuracy and completeness of the information used to compile them.
+We do not accept responsibility for the contents of the general purpose financial statements.